 - School Food Programs

 - Gender and Education

 - Education Politics, Policies, and Reform in Comparative/International Perspective

 Ph.D., Educational Policy Studies, University of Wisconsin-Madison

 M.A., Latin American Studies, University of California, San Diego

 B.A., History and Political Science, University of Rochester

 NYS Teaching Certification, Secondary Education Social Studies, University of Rochester, Warner Graduate School of Education and Human Development

-*Denotes a graduate student co-author or co-presenter.
+*Denotes a graduate student co-author